HSING-WEN/HSING-WEN/life-photos.md

 ### 🇦🇺 **Overseas Study Experience in Australia**
 <img src="S__71811074.jpg" width="50%">
-📌 **My unforgettable study experience in Australia!**
+### 🇦🇺 **My unforgettable study experience in Australia!**
-- 🏫 Attended a **six-week language school program** to enhance my English skills
+- 🏡 Attended a six-week language school program to enhance my English skills
-- 🌏 Immersed in a multicultural environment, engaging with students from diverse backgrounds
+- 🌍 Immersed in a multicultural environment, engaging with students from diverse backgrounds
-- ✈️ Explored **Sydney, Melbourne, and Brisbane**, gaining valuable global perspectives

 ---